didacrios/vending-machine-php/README.md

 ## 🔧 Template System

-The skeleton uses a template system that automatically generates personalized files based on your configuration:
+The skeleton uses a template system that automatically generates personalized files based on your configuration.

-### Template Files
-- `*.template` - Core configuration templates
-- `*.template.php` - PHP source code templates
-- `*.template.yaml` - YAML configuration templates
-- `*.template.xml` - XML configuration templates

-### Generated Files
 When you run `make setup`, the following files are automatically generated with your namespace:
 - `bin/console` - Symfony console entry point
 - `public/index.php` - Web entry point
 - `src/Kernel.php` - Application kernel